Improving Generalization of Deep Neural Networks by Leveraging Margin Distribution: Optimizing margin distribution measure

 The generalization theory shows the importance of optimizing the margin distribution ratio $\lambda$.
-The result inspires us to find a \emph{margin distribution band} ($r-\theta\leq \gamma_{h}(\vx,y)<r+\theta$) containing as many training samples as possible (to minimize the empirical estimate loss $\widehat{L}_{r,\theta}$) but also a ratio $\lambda=\theta/r$ as small as possible (to minimize the size of the generalization gap $L_0(h)-\widehat{L}_{r,\theta}(h)$).
-This type of loss function was first proposed by \citet{zhang17mcodm} to optimize the first- and second-order statistics of margin distribution\footnote{We provide an intuitive illustration for the significant difference between classifiers maximizing the minimum margin, margin mean and margin ratio in the supplementary.}.
-Here we formulate a convex margin distribution loss function for deep neural networks (\textsc{mdNet}):
+The result inspires us to find a margin distribution band ($r-\theta\leq \gamma_{h}(\vx,y)<r+\theta$) containing as many training samples as possible to minimize the empirical estimate loss $\widehat{L}_{r,\theta}$, but also a ratio $\lambda=\theta/r$ as small as possible to minimize the generalization gap $L_0(h)-\widehat{L}_{r,\theta}(h)$.
+This type of loss function was first proposed by \citet{zhang16odm} to optimize the first- and second-order statistics of margin distribution.
+We formulate a convex margin distribution loss function for DNNs:

 \begin{definition}(Convex margin distribution loss function).
-For a labeled sample $(\vx,y)\in\mathcal{D}$, we denote its margin by $\gamma_h$ which is defined as \eqref{eq:margin}.
-We define the margin distribution loss for networks (\textsc{mdNet} loss) as:
+For a labeled sample $(\vx,y)\in\mathcal{D}$, we denote its margin by $\gamma_h$ which is defined as Eq.~\eqref{eq:margin}.
+We define the margin distribution loss for networks (mdNet loss) as:

-where $r$ is the margin mean, $\theta$ is the margin variance and $\eta$ is a parameter to trade off two different kinds of deviation (keeping the balance on both sides of the margin mean). \end{definition}
+where $r$ is the margin mean parameter, $\theta$ is the margin variance parameter and $\eta$ is a parameter to trade off two different kinds of deviation (keeping the balance on both sides of the margin mean).
+Figure~\ref{fig:convex_loss} shows the shape of this convex loss function. \end{definition}

-\eqref{loss_fn} will produce a square loss when the margin satisfies $\gamma_h \leq r-\theta$ or $\gamma_h \geq r + \theta$.
+Equation~\eqref{loss_fn} will produce a square loss when the margin satisfies $\gamma_h \leq r-\theta$ or $\gamma_h \geq r + \theta$.
 Therefore, our margin loss function will force the zero-loss band to contain as many sample points as possible.
 The ratio of hyper-parameters $\lambda=\theta/r$ can control the capacity measure, which implies our measure is dependent to our specific learning algorithm (loss function with specific hyper-parameters).
-Our loss function aims at finding a decision boundary which is determined by the whole sample margin distribution, instead of the minority samples that have minimum margins.
+Since our loss function aims at finding a decision boundary which is determined by the entire margin distribution, instead of the minority samples that have minimum margins, we name our method as \underline{m}argin \underline{d}istribution \underline{Net}works (mdNet).